 What does VIPKID pay?

 VIPKID pays between $7-9 per 25-minute class plus $2 per class if you hit a minimum of 45 classes each month and are on time.
 Most teachers say it equals to roughly $20 an hour figuring that you can do two, 25-minute classes per hour.
-You’re an independent contractor so beware that you will need to set aside money for taxes.
-VIPKID pays once a month for the month prior.
+VIPKID pays once a month for the month prior via direct deposit.

 What’s it really like teaching online?
 What if my student misbehaves?